Marva Collins: Teaching methods and critics

 Collins was known for applying classical education, in particular the Socratic method, modified for use in primary schools, successfully with impoverished students.
 Collins criticized the teaching of the students, not the students themselves.
 She wrote a number of manuals, books and motivational tracts describing her history and methods.
 In 1982 and in subsequent articles, Collins has been criticized by George N. Schmidt from Substance News, who claims that Collins' work was fraudulent.
 Collins denied any fraud.
 At the time, Collins had both supporters and detractors.

 Personal life and death

-Collins married to Clarence Collins from September 1960 until his death in 1995.
-Together, they had three children; Patrick, Eric and Cynthia.
-Collins died on June 24, 2015 in Beaufort County, South Carolina, aged 78, while in hospice care.
+Collins was married to Clarence Collins from September 1960 until his death in 1995.
+Together, they had three children.
+Collins died on June 24, 2015, in Beaufort County, South Carolina, aged 78, while in hospice care.